djroxx2000/RPA-file-downloader/README.md

 ### Install Instructions
 1. Clone the repository or download zip and unzip in a new folder
+2. Run the command "npm install" to install dependencies.
-2. Run the command "npm run start" to begin CLI interface
+3. Run the command "npm run start" to begin CLI interface

 ### Technology Stack
 1. Node.js